-With National Homelessness Week 2019 (4th – 10th August) upon us, Open Minds has taken a look at the connection between mental illness and homelessness.
-Living with mental illness can cause an increased risk of homelessness, and conversely, living without a home can increase the likelihood of mental illness.
+With National Homelessness Week 2019 (4th – 10th August) upon us, we have taken a look at the connection between mental illness and homelessness.
+Living with mental illness can cause an increased risk of homelessness, and living without a home can increase the risk of mental illness.

 People with mental illness are more at risk of homelessness, due to increased vulnerability, difficulty sustaining employment, and withdrawing from friends and family.